danvk/better-pull-requests/README.md

 Testing
 =======

+To check for silly errors and run the unit tests:

+    pylint -E *.py
+    python *_test.py

-gitcritic has a simple golden screenshot test.
+gitcritic also has a simple golden screenshot test.
 To use it, install casperjs (e.g. "brew install casperjs" on Mac OS X) and run:

     export BETTER_PR_CONFIG=testing.config; python app.py